 In sample/cycle control, the controller only reads conductivity while it is blowing down in the Sample mode.
 The controller will open the blowdown valve for a specified amount of time (Sample Time) to periodically blow down the boiler; once the sample time expires the controller compares the conductivity reading to the Setpoint.
 If the reading is greater than the setpoint the controller will keep the blowdown valve open until the conductivity drops below the setpoint.
 If the reading is less than the setpoint the controller will immediately shut the blowdown valve and go into a waiting period (Cycle Time).
 The Sample Time is the amount of time that the blowdown valve is open.
-Cycle Time is the amount of time that the blowdown valve is open.
+Cycle Time is the amount of time in between samples when the blowdown valve is shut.
+This is the typical method of control for small (<400 hp) boilers.

 The Sample Time should be set to a small amount of time because the controller will be blowing down for the entire Sample Time.
 If a long amount of time is set, the controller will blow down longer than is necessary and will result in wasted heat and water.
-A longer period of time is not required because if the conductivity is greater than the setpoint the valve will stay open until the setpoint is satisfied.
+A longer period of time is not required because if the conductivity is greater than the setpoint, the valve will stay open until the setpoint is satisfied.
+The sample time should be long enough to allow the sensor to warm up to operating temperature before basing control on the conductivity setpoint.